NRAS Finance

 - Allocates and supervises property management services.

-NRAS properties administered by the QAHC & BHC are rented at 25% below the market rental rate.
+NRAS properties administered by the QAHC and BHC are rented at 25% below the market rental rate.

-This lender has investigated the legal structure of these consortiums and has determined that the legal structure that is used by their investors will no impact the bank’s security position.
+The lender has investigated the legal structure of these consortiums and has determined that the legal structure used by their investors will not impact the lender’s security position.

 Did you know that some of the lenders will not take the tax benefits of an NRAS investment property into account when they are assessing your ability to repay the debt?